Conditional Green Card: Everything You Need to Know

 A Conditional Green Card is a document that provides foreign nationals who are married to United States' citizens a two-year residency.
-The U.S. Citizenship and Immigration Services (USCIS) issues these cards to spouses of US citizen.
-The Conditional Green Card cannot be renewed, rather these card holders must apply to have their limited conditions removed to remain a U.S. resident.
+The U.S. Citizenship and Immigration Services (USCIS) issues these cards to spouses of US citizens.
+The Conditional Green Card cannot be renewed, rather these cardholders must apply to have their limited conditions removed to remain a U.S. resident.
 The purpose of these conditional residency cards is to help prevent fraudulent marriages.

 How are Conditional Green Cards Different from Permanent Green Cards?

 A Conditional Green Card and a Permanent Green Card both have the same rights; like public education for the holder's children and employment rights for the holder's spouse.
 The major differences between these two cards relate to their renewability and length.